How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 These metrics come in two flavors – lagging indicators, which show off the work that's already been put in – think calls made and emails sent.
 On the flip side, we've got the leading indicators, which give you a sneak peek into the future – imagine revenue projections and sales broken down by lead source.

-In essence, sales metrics are your secret sauce for understanding what's working, what's not, and where the sales magic is happening.
+In essence, sales metrics are your secret sauce for understanding what's working, what's not, and where the sales magic is happening using sales data analysis.

 What are the sales metrics to track for high-performing teams?